 "America's Navy has only recently adopted the motto, 'Being There Matters,' but it's been a part of what we do for many years - through music - and therefore Navy bands are integral to our national security," said Capt.
 Brian O. Walden, the Navy Band’s commanding officer.
 "Today, Navy bands are still performing around the world, acting as agents of public diplomacy for the American government, improving relations with our allies and winning the hearts and minds with the universal language of music."

-These national tours return following a year in which sequestration and its impact on outreach spending forced several of them to be suspended.
+These national tours return following a year in which sequestration and its impact on outreach spending forced several of them to be suspended, said officials.
 Pentagon officials announced a plan Oct.
 18 that enables the military services to resume conducting community and public outreach activities in 2014, albeit at a significantly reduced capacity.

 All Navy Band performances are free and open to the public.
-For ticket information about this concert please check the band's website at http://www.navyband.navy.mil/tour_concert_band.shtml
+For more information about this concert, please check out the band’s website at http://www.navyband.navy.mil/national_tour.shtml.